 The plural solution is often an easy way to turn a faulty sentence into a better one.

-In this example (from a novel) the fault is in the non-agreement of the noun and the possessive adjective that refers to it:
+In this sentence (from a novel) the fault is the non-agreement of the noun and the possessive adjective that refers to it:

 How would you fix it?